-Performing a grain sample analysis consists of six basic steps:
+Performing a grain sample analysis consists of six basic steps;

 - 1. Select a grain for testing through keyboard entries.
 Up to 64 grain choices are available. - 2.
-Pour grain sample into the hopper (top of the unit) and enter a sample ID number (optional). - Press the Load key (not required in AUTOMATIC mode).
-The sample automatically loads (drops) the grain into the test cell and a strike-off arm levels and removes the excess.
+Pour grain sample into the hopper (top of the unit) and enter a sample ID number (optional). - 3.
+Depress the Load key.
+The sample automatically loads (drops) the grain into the test cell and a strike-off arm levels and removes the excess. - 4.
+Wait approximately 15 seconds for the test results to process.
+The moisture reading and grain temperature are displayed.

-- 4. Wait approximately 15 seconds for the test results to process.
-The moisture reading, grain temperature, and test weight will be displayed (depending upon grain selection and machine setup). - 5.
-Print a hard copy of the test results.
+- Print a hard copy of the test results.
 With an optional printer connected, the date and time with sample identification number and all test information is printed.
-By pressing the Print key, additional copies may be printed. - 6.
-Press the Unload key to empty the test cell contents.
+By selecting the Print key, additional copies may be printed. - 6.
+Select the Unload key to empty the test cell contents.
 The test cell rotates 180° (inverts) to dump the grain into a sample drawer or into a larger container below the counter top.
 After the cell returns to the upright position, the unit is ready for the next test sample.

-CONNECT AN OPTIONAL PRINTER
+CONNECTING AN OPTIONAL PRINTER

 An optional printer may be connected to the GAC 2100 to print test data results.
 The printout may include the facility name and address, current date and time, sample ID number, product name, grain calibration date, percent moisture, grain temperature, unit serial number and the D1 through D4 values.
-The data may either automatically print at the end of each measurement cycle or be manually initiated by pressing the Print key.
+The data may either automatically print at the end of each measurement cycle or be manually initiated by selecting the Print key.

-INTERFACE TO A COMPUTER
+INTERFACING TO A COMPUTER

-The GAC 2100b is capable of communicating with a personal computer (PC) either directly (using a cable) or at different locations through a modem.
-If the GAC 2100b and the PC are at the same site, a direct connection is made by an interconnecting null modem adapter available from DICKEY-john.
-The computer, operated by authorized personnel, is able to control most functions within the GAC 2100b from the remote location.
-The GAC 2100b stores changes for later recall and auditing.
+The GAC 2100 is capable of communicating with a personal computer (PC) either directly (using a cable) or at different locations through a modem.
+If the GAC 2100 and the PC are at the same site, a direct connection is made by an interconnecting null modem adapter available from DICKEY-john.
+The computer, operated by authorized personnel, is able to control most functions within the GAC 2100 from the remote location.
+The GAC 2100 stores changes for later recall and auditing.
 This storing process becomes an audit trail (or record) to track calibration changes.
 The most recent 1000 changes or events are retained.
-Operation from the computer is described in a communications software manual.
+Operation from the computer is described in a separate communications software manual.